The Ultimate Guide to Year-End Giving

 But what if this is the first time you’re launching a year-end campaign?

-In this case, take a look at your revenues for the year and figure out how much you’ll need to raise to meet your overall fundraising goals.
+In this case, take a look at your revenue for the year.
+This will help you figure out how much you’ll need to raise to meet your overall fundraising goals.

-Keep your final number realistic, but make sure your community knows you have real needs that they can help you meet.
+That final number should be realistic (nothing raises morale like smashing through a goal!) but make sure your community still sees you have real needs that they can help you meet.

-This isn’t a must, but partnerships can be a great way to boost your year-end fundraising efforts.
+This isn’t a must, but partnerships can be a great way to boost your year-end giving efforts.
+Finding organizations whose mission and values align with yours can help you spread the word about your campaign to a new audience.

-You may also want to consider identifying a match opportunity to get your community fired up about your year-end giving campaign.
+You may also want to consider identifying a match opportunity to get your community fired up about your end of the year giving campaign.

-A match is when you ask a supporter — this could be a board member or one of your closest, most engaged donors — to commit to “matching” donations up to a certain amount, essentially doubling the impact of every dollar raised.
+A match is when you ask a supporter—this could be a board member or one of your closest, most engaged donors—to commit to “matching” donations up to a certain amount.
+This essentially doubles the impact of every dollar raised!

-A study by Yale University and the University of Chicago found that a matching opportunity increases the likelihood that an individual will donate by 22%.
+A study from Philanthropy Works found that a matching opportunity increases the likelihood that an individual will donate by 22%.

 So how do you go about finding your match?